Posts Tagged ‘Len Lukey’

 (B King)

 The page above is included for the section about the ‘Lukey Mufflers Chassis’ and related components.
-I was going to crop and then thought let’s all read it and weep- Frank Shuter’s Maserati 8CM will do me!
+I was going to crop and then thought, let’s all read it and weep – Frank Shuter’s Maserati 8CM will do me!

 (B King)

-Len Lukey, Lukey Bristol chases Bib Stillwell’s ex-Hunt Maserati 250F during the 1958 Melbourne Grand Prix- they were fourth and fifth respectively.
-Stirling Moss won the race in a Rob Walker Cooper T45 Climax from Brabham’s similar car- the chassis bought by Len at the end of the summer, and Doug Whiteford’s Maserati 300S.
+Len Lukey, Lukey Bristol chase Bib Stillwell’si 250F during the 1958 Melbourne Grand Prix; they were fourth and fifth, ex-Hunt Maserati respectively.
+Stirling Moss won the race in a Rob Walker Cooper T45 Climax from Brabham’s similar car – the chassis bought by Len at the end of the summer, and Doug Whiteford’s Maserati 300S.
+Look at the lean of the heads into the corner and the relative roll of the Lukey Bristol compared with the Maserati.

 (unattributed)

 Winning at Part Wakefield in the Cooper Bristol in 1958 and contesting the 1958 AGP at Bathurst the same year, he was sixth.
-The #56 car behind is Bill Reynolds in the Orlando MG Spl 1.5- Murrays Corner.
+The #56 car behind is Bill Reynolds in the Orlando MG Spl 1.5 – Murrays Corner.

 (B King)